TonicAI/textual/README.md

 The Textual UI supports file redaction and parsing.
 It provides an experience for users to orchestrate jobs and process files at scale.
 It supports integrations with various bucket solutions such as Amazon S3, as well as systems such as Sharepoint and Databricks Unity Catalog volumes.

-You can use the SDK for actions such as building smart pipelines (for parsing) and Dataset collections (for file redaction).
+You can use the SDK for actions such as building smart pipelines (for parsing) and dataset collections (for file redaction).

 _For more examples, refer to the [Textual SDK documentation](https://textual.tonic.ai/docs/index.html)_